korenml/getAlpha/README.md

 where *myAlpha* is the name of your alpha and *myRegion* is the name of your region

 ## Output
-The utility print output to the terminal and also save it in *postProcessing* directory with the name myAlpha.dat
+The utility print output to the terminal and also save it in *postProcessing* directory with the name myAlpha.dat (*myAlpha* is the name of alpha).

 The output file includes header.
 So to plot it with gnuplot just use `set key autotitle columnhead`